socketio/socket.io-client-swift/README.md

 case ReconnectWait(Int) // Amount of time to wait between reconnects.
 Default is `10` case SessionDelegate(NSURLSessionDelegate) // Sets an NSURLSessionDelegate for the underlying engine.
 Useful if you need to handle self-signed certs.
 Default is nil. case Secure(Bool) // If the connection should use TLS.
-Default is false. case SelfSigned(Bool) // Sets WebSocket.selfSignedSSL (Don't do this, iOS will yell at you) case VoipEnabled(Bool) // Only use this option if you're using the client with VoIP services.
+Default is false. case Security(SSLSecurity) // Allows you to set which certs are valid.
+Useful for SSL pinning. case SelfSigned(Bool) // Sets WebSocket.selfSignedSSL (Don't do this, iOS will yell at you) case VoipEnabled(Bool) // Only use this option if you're using the client with VoIP services.
 Changes the way the WebSocket is created.
 Default is false
 ```